Skip to content

 • I’m a big fan of Japanese grave architecture and there was plenty of it.

-• The cherry blossoms were at their best.
+• The cherry blossoms peaked.

 • It was the complete experience, the perfect day.
 Let’s look at it in more detail.